 As a note, our Medicare Part D Drug Finder (https://Q1Rx.com

-that will search for drug coverage across all Medicare Part D plans in an area alphabetically or by National Drug Code (NDC - an 11-digit
+will search for drug coverage across all Medicare Part D plans in an area alphabetically or by National Drug Code (NDC - an 11-digit

 system to uniquely identify a drug).
 However, at this time, although you can get a prescription

-non-DME insulin pumps may be covered by your Medicare Part D plan, you will need to look closely in the plan's printed information or contact the plan's Member Services department to learn more about coverage and cost.
+non-DME insulin pumps may be covered by your Medicare Part D plan, you will need to look closely in the plan's printed information or contact your plan's Member Services department to learn more about coverage and cost.

 site provides some additional direction for working with a Medicare Part D plan that has not yet added this device to their list of covered drugs: